-Qualification - Expectation to Complete
+Qualification-Expectation to Complete

-Undergraduate qualifications are administered by Academic Program Section.
-Students who expect to satisfy requirements in July (first half) or December (second half) 2005 must ensure that an expectation to complete is entered on their student record during the enrolment periods held in February or July.
-This can be viewed on your eStudent login site: My Results/Expecting to Complete.
-If the information is not visible, follow the instructions contained on the web page.
+Undergraduate qualifications are administered by the Academic Program Section.
+Students who expect to satisfy requirements in July (first half) or December (second half) 2006 must ensure that an expectation to complete is entered on their student record during the enrolment periods in February or July.
+This information can be viewed on your eStudent login site: My Results/Expecting to Complete.
+If this information is not visible, follow the instructions contained on the web site or visit the Student Enquiry Service, Level 1, Lincoln Student Services Building.

-Students who satisfy requirements for the award of a Bachelor Degree or Graduate Diploma at the meetings of Academic Senate held on 16 December 2004 or 22 February 2005 will graduate in April 2005.
-If you are unsure of your qualification and graduation status, you must contact Academic Program Section before 22 February.

-Please note: students completing Summer or Vacation units and students with late resolution of results or qualifications will not graduate in April 2005.
+Students who satisfy requirements for an undergraduate award at the meetings of Academic Senate held on 16 December 2005 or 21 February 2006 will graduate in April 2006.
+If you are unsure of your qualification and graduation status, you must contact your Division before 21 February.
+NB Students completing Summer or Vacation units and students with late resolution of results or qualifications will not graduate until Saturday 27 May 2006.

-Students who satisfy requirements for the award of a Bachelor Degree or Graduate Diploma at the meetings of Academic Senate held on 15 July or 16 August 2005 will graduate in September 2005.
-If you are unsure of your graduation status, you must contact Academic Program Section before 16 August.
+Students who satisfy requirements for an undergraduate award at the meetings of Academic Senate held on 14 July and 15 August 2006 will graduate in September 2006.
+If you are unsure of your graduation status, you must contact Academic Program Section before 15 August.

-Qualification - Results
+Qualification-Results